mu-majid/mu-majid/README.md

 ### Hi there 👋

-#### I'm a Full-Stack Developer (Backend Oriented) working in Berlin, Germany.
+#### I'm a Software Developer (Backend Oriented) located in Berlin, Germany.

 ##### NOW

-- ✨ Learning about microservices architecture with GO;
+- ✨ Learning about LLMs, and building practical projects with them;
 - ✨ Focusing more on Algorithms and Data Structures;
-- ✨ Reading about System Desgin;
+- ✨ Reading Designing Data intensive applications book a second time;

 ##### BIO

-- 🏢 I'm currently working at **Shop Apotheke Eroupe**
+- 🏢 I'm currently working at **Redcare Pharmacy**
 - ⚙️ I use daily: `.js`, `.ts`, `.java`, `mongo`, `docker`
 - 🌍 I'm mostly active within the **Stack Overflow**
 - 💬 Ping me about **Databases**, **SW Architecture**, **Node.JS**, **development**, **Back-End**